MicrosoftDocs/power-pages-docs/power-pages-docs/configure/basic-forms.md

 `Found field(s) submitted with potentially dangerous value(s) such as HTML, or script.
 Please review the field value(s) and try again.`

 > [!Note]
 > To prevent any malicious code execution, including script blocks, you can update the **Site/DisableFormDataSafeHtmlValidation** site setting to **false**.
-By default, setting is **true** that enables request validation of only script.
+By default, the setting is **true** and only the script block is validated.

 To disable request validation, follow these steps: